National Industrial Symbiosis Programme

 - Save 73 million tonnes of industrial water

-All figures are independently verified and relate to programme results between April 2005 and March 2013 with lifetime benefits.
+All figures are independently verified and relate to programme results in England between April 2005 and March 2013 with lifetime benefits.

 NISP was the world’s first national industrial symbiosis initiative and has received global acknowledgements: